Getting off at Dekalb, not riding the train all the way in to Manhattan, gave Arthur Wobach the sense he hadn't quite made it in New York.

 Mr. Harrister sat at his desk stooped over his papers.
 He hand ruled his own paper in order to make long lists of the possessions of the dead.
 The light projected by his desk lamp made the remains of his hair transparent, revealing his blessed, antique skull ready for tagging.
 An exemplar.
 Why did he keep working, at ninety?
 There he was, stooped at his desk, hand ruling another page, his handwriting expertly warbled, every letter a masterpiece of a dying nervous system.
 When he wanted to write an official document, he used a huge electric typewriter.

 "Go to the store.
 Get me some prune juice and a bagel.
 Save the receipt."

-Arthur ran these errands for Mr. Harrister, down past all the ghost shops from Mr. Harrister's childhood to the copy store, into Manhattan to a stationary shop that was the only stationary shop in the city that sold the kind of paper Mr. Harrister liked.
+Arthur ran these errands for Mr. Harrister, down past all the ghost shops from Mr. Harrister's childhood to the copy store, into Manhattan to a stationary shop, the only stationary shop in the city selling the kind of paper Mr. Harrister liked.
 Sometimes, Mr. Harrister told Arthur to go to a place called the "Hall of Records."